Logiqx/wca-ipy/docker/README.md

 #### Dependencies

-The Jupyter notebooks run SQL against the MariaDB database so a dependency has been declared.
+The Jupyter notebooks run SQL against the MariaDB database so a service dependency has been declared.

 This isn't entirely necessary but it does provide some documentation benefits.